psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 ## Parting Thoughts

-While overall the PyCon US is quite a positive and inclusive experience, we also want to recognize that this year at PyCon US, the representation of women speaking at the conference is at 27%.
+While overall, we had a positive and inclusive experience at PyCon US, we also want to recognize that this year, the representation of women speaking at the conference was at 27%.
 This ratio is lower than it was 10 years ago, where at PyCon US 2014 and 2015, [33% of the talks were by women](https://pypodcats.live/about/).
 We hope that by highlighting this, the community as a whole can think about, and work towards more equity and inclusion in this space in the future.

 We are glad to receive positive feedback and compliments about our project and podcast series from the community members at PyCon US.
 Your support is what drives us and the community forward.
 Please also look forward to our next episode.

+{{<twitter user="NIDeveloper" id="1794305541835202984">}}